 Symbol: AZM.TSX Venture

-Eastmain is the manager of the joint venture and the operator of the current program under the supervision of William McGuinty , P.Geo., a qualified person under National Instrument 43-101.
-This press release has been prepared by Jean-Marc Lulin , P.Geo., acting as Azimut's qualified person under National Instrument 43-101.
+This press release was prepared by Jean-Marc Lulin , P.Geo., acting as Azimut's qualified person under National Instrument 43-101.

 About Azimut Exploration

 Azimut is a mineral exploration company whose core business is centred on target generation and partnership development.
-Targeting is performed using a pioneering proprietary approach to Big Data analytics, enhanced by extensive exploration know-how.
-The Company maintains rigorous financial discipline.
-It has 48.5 million shares outstanding.
+The Company uses a pioneering approach to big data analytics (the proprietary AZtechMineTM expert system) enhanced by extensive exploration know-how.
+Azimut maintains rigorous financial discipline and has 53.3 million shares outstanding.

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.